 Following your surgery, you will be transferred to the Post Anesthesia Unit, a recovery area near the operating room where you will be connected to several monitoring devices.
 Members of the team will watch your condition closely as you awaken from anesthesia.

-When you have recovered sufficiently, you will be transferred to a bed in the Surgical Intensive Care Unit Newton 3 West or the Progressive Care Unit on Newton Pavilion 8 East.
+When you have recovered sufficiently, you will be moved to the Surgical Intensive Care Unit (SICU) the Progressive Care Unit.
 Nurses in these units are specialists in caring for surgery patients.

 While you're in the hospital you will be closely monitored.
 You may have the following procedures and equipment during your stay: